+Survivin g Spouse

+☐ Uniform Services Identification Card

+☐ Marriage Certificate

-- \Box Uniform Services Identification Card - □ Marriage Certificate - \Box Death Certificate or one of the forms listed above for Veterans eligibility - 2.
-Describe how the eligibility verification documents will be retained (example: as listed in your organization's retention policy) and maintained (example: in locked filing cabinet or electronically on your organization's server).
-(Maximum allowable characters = 1000) Note: Retention period must meet minimum requirements as defined in 2 CFR 200.333 of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+☐ Death Certificate or one of the forms listed above for Veterans eligibility

+2. Describe how the eligibility verification documents will be retained (example: as listed in your organization's retention policy) and maintained (example: in locked filing cabinet or electronically on your organization's server).
+(Maximum allowable characters = 1000)

+Note: Retention period must meet minimum requirements as defined in 2 CFR 200.333 of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

 Documents will be maintained in digital (secure organization server) and/or hardcopy within a locked container in a limited or exclusion area or be under the physical control of an authorized individual and per UGMS and OMB guidelines for state and local governments.
-Program participant documentation is retained per Collin County's retention policy unless an Order of Expunction is signed which requires the destruction of most documentation (PII) from the expunged record will be removed from electronic records and hardcopy documents, although a unique identifier will remain, using the most appropriate and effective means necessary.
+Program participant documentation is retained per Collin County's retention policy unless an Order of Expunction is signed which requires the destruction of most documentation within 10 days of Judge Roach signing the Order.
+At that time, all personally identifiable information (PII) from the expunged record will be removed from electronic records and hardcopy documents, although a unique identifier will remain, using the most appropriate and effective means necessary.
 Grant records will be maintained for a minimum of three years from the date of the final grant report.